CloudyBoatNing/Face-recognition-system-using-javaCV-openCV/README.md

 This is a check-in system based on face recognition.
 See the demo video here:  https://youtu.be/FRlId8R9s80 We used:
-～～JavaCV & openCV for the face recognition.～～
+1. JavaCV & openCV for the face recognition.
-Multi threads to make the recognition real-time.
+2. Multi threads to make the recognition real-time.
-javaFX for the interface.
+3. javaFX for the interface.
-JDBC and MySQL for the data storage extraction.
+4. JDBC and MySQL for the data storage extraction.
-Google vision API for the emotion analysis.
+5. Google vision API for the emotion analysis.